-Disputes concerning issues of status and capacity of persons, conjugal relationships, divorce and legal separation applications, representation or causes of incapacitated persons or the rights of an absent person or one who is presumed absent cannot be submitted to arbitration (Article 1225 NCCP).
+Disputes concerning issues of status and capacity of persons, conjugal relationships, divorce and legal separation applications, representation or causes of incapacitated persons or the rights of an absent person or one who is presumed absent cannot be submitted to arbitration (Article 1225 of the NCCP).

-While a clause inserted in a contract between a professional supplier of goods or services and a consumer, which would deprive the consumer of his or her right to bring his or her claim before a court (promesse d'arbitrage) is void (Consumer Code, Article L211-3(13)), the law does not prohibit the conclusion of a submission agreement by a consumer.
-It should be noted that submission agreements can be inserted into insurance contracts with a consumer (Law of 27 July 1997 on insurance contracts as modified, Article 46).
+While a clause inserted in a contract between a professional supplier of goods or services and a consumer, which would deprive the consumer of his or her right to bring his or her claim before a court (promesse d'arbitrage) is void (Article L211-3(13) of the Consumer Code), the law does not prohibit the conclusion of a submission agreement by a consumer.

-Although we are not aware of any case law in Luxembourg, it might be argued that once an employment contract has been terminated, the employer and the employee might enter into a submission agreement to solve the dispute.
 Save for public establishments placed under the surveillance of municipalities (communes), which have to request a specific authorisation to enter into any arbitration agreement in relation to contracts of (and thus an exposure to disputes in) a value higher than EUR100,000, no specific text under Luxembourg law prohibits public entities to enter into arbitration agreements.